 WV Pre-K programs are designed to prepare children for school by offering a range of experiences based on early learning standards.
 They offer a balance of activities, including active and quiet times, large and small group activities, center times, indoor and outdoor play times, and child-initiated and teacher-planned activities.
 Berkeley County public Pre-K programs use Creative Curriculum.

 Families provide transportation to childcare collaboration sites and most school sites.
 Transportation is sometimes provided through Head Start partnerships and is provided for students who qualify for Pre-K special needs.
+Each Head Start partnership site enrolls a number of students eligible for Head Start services and a number of students through Berkeley County Pre-K who are not eligible for Head Start and these programs may offer transportation.

 The classroom maximum is 20 children.
 The adult to student ratio minimum is no more than 1:10.
 Each classroom has at least one teacher and one instructional assistant.
 Classroom ratios may be lower for children with special needs.